Telegraphy: Social implications

 Optical telegraph lines were installed by governments, often for a military purpose, and reserved for official use only.
 In many countries, this situation continued after the introduction of the electric telegraph.
 Starting in Germany and the UK, electric telegraph lines were installed by railway companies.
 Railway use quickly led to private telegraph companies in the UK and the US offering a telegraph service to the public using telegraph along railway lines.
 The availability of this new form of communication brought on widespread social and economic changes.

-The electric telegraph freed communication from the time constraints of postal mail and revolutionized the global economy and society.
+The electric telegraph freed communication from the time constraints of postal mail and revolutionized society and the global economy.
 By the end of the 19th century, the telegraph was becoming an increasingly common medium of communication for ordinary people.
 The telegraph isolated the message (information) from the physical movement of objects or the process.

 There was some fear of the new technology.
 According to author Allan J. Kimmel, some people "feared that the telegraph would erode the quality of public discourse through the transmission of irrelevant, context-free information."
 Henry David Thoreau thought of the Transatlantic cable "...perchance the first news that will leak through into the broad flapping American ear will be that Princess Adelaide has the whooping cough."
 Kimmel says these fears anticipate many of the characteristics of the modern internet age.

 Initially, the telegraph was expensive, but it had an enormous effect on three industries: finance, newspapers, and railways.
 Telegraphy facilitated the growth of organizations "in the railroads, consolidated financial and commodity markets, and reduced information costs within and between firms".
 In the US, there were 200 to 300 stock exchanges before the telegraph, but most of these were unnecessary and unprofitable once the telegraph made financial transactions at a distance easy and drove down transaction costs.
 This immense growth in the business sectors influenced society to embrace the use of telegrams once the cost had fallen.